 saturday information sessions

 Prospective part-time students join us for an event that is scheduled around your busy work week.
-At our Saturday Information Sessions, you’ll meet current students and will learn about the Part-Time MBA programs, career resources and admissions process that enable you to continue working while pursuing your MBA.
+At our Saturday Information Sessions (choose the "On-Campus" filter), you’ll meet current students and will learn about the Part-Time MBA programs, career resources and admissions process that enable you to continue working while pursuing your MBA.

 Diversity Weekend at the Tepper School is designed to help increase the representation of diverse students at the Tepper School and ultimately in global leadership roles.
 We would like to invite you to visit and experience the unique strengths and value of our MBA as well as why our community is such a great place.